 Safety data will be summarized for the participants in the safety analysis set.
-All safety data collected on or after the date that study drug was first dispensed through 30 days after last dose will be summarized by treatment group for the Safety Analysis Set, unless specified otherwise.
+All safety data collected on or after the date that study drug was first dispensed through 30 days after last dose for the RDV (5-day or 10-day) groups and all safety data collected for the SOC group will be summarized by treatment group for the Safety Analysis Set, unless specified otherwise.
 All safety data will be included in data listings.